-We evaluate the performance of loan sellers, servicers and the related loans themselves against our requirements in a systematic manner and use detailed information from our evaluations to update our policies, guidelines, procedures, reviews and enforcement actions, including remediation activities if warranted.
-We evaluate loan seller deliveries and the performance of the loans we acquire on an ongoing basis and use these evaluations to target our reviews.
-We conduct ongoing reviews of our largest loan sellers to ensure they are maintaining appropriate controls and compliance in view of our standards and requirements.
-We conduct additional reviews of loan sellers based on business model changes and other factors.
-Our goal in implementing our risk management processes is to improve the credit risk profile of our single-family book of business and support sustainable home ownership.
-We may from time to time supplement, alter, waive or rescind any of the requirements of the Selling and Servicing Guides.
+Fannie Mae evaluates the performance of loan sellers, servicers and the related loans themselves against Fannie Mae's requirements in a systematic manner and uses detailed information from Fannie Mae's evaluations to update its policies, guidelines, procedures, reviews and enforcement actions, including remediation activities if warranted.
+Fannie Mae evaluates loan seller deliveries and the performance of the loans Fannie Mae acquires on an ongoing basis and uses these evaluations to target Fannie Mae's reviews.
+Fannie Mae conducts ongoing reviews of its largest loan sellers to ensure they are maintaining appropriate controls and compliance in view of Fannie Mae's standards and requirements.
+Fannie Mae conducts additional reviews of loan sellers based on business model changes and other factors.
+Fannie Mae's goal in implementing its risk management processes is to improve the credit risk profile of its single-family book of business and support sustainable home ownership.
+Fannie Mae may from time to time supplement, alter, waive or rescind any of the requirements of the Selling and Servicing Guides.